hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 # Envoy Integration

-Consul Connect has first class support for using [envoy](https://www.envoyproxy.io) as a proxy.
-Consul configures envoy by optionally exposing a gRPC service on the local agent that serves [envoy's xDS configuration API](https://github.com/envoyproxy/data-plane-api/blob/master/XDS_PROTOCOL.md).
+Consul Connect has first class support for using [Envoy](https://www.envoyproxy.io) as a proxy.
+Consul configures Envoy by optionally exposing a gRPC service on the local agent that serves [Envoy's xDS configuration API](https://github.com/envoyproxy/data-plane-api/blob/master/XDS_PROTOCOL.md).